dwatson62/daryls_palace/README.md

 Daryl's Palace is a casino currently with two games, Blackjack and Roulette.
 Specific documentation for each game is available at the above links.
 In the future I would like to add more games to this list.

+Users can register and sign in/out.
+Player balance starts at £100 and can be used across both games.
+The balance gets updated with every hand/round played.

 ## Installation

 From the command line: